nadia-i-k/healthy-living/README.md

 # Healthy Living
-Healthy Living is a Dapp based on Blockstack that enables users to keep track of their food intake and sports activity every day.
-It is a user-friendly and delightful app that gives you 100% control over your own data.
+Healthy Living is a Dapp based on Blockstack that enables users to keep track of their food intake and sport activities every day.
+It is a user-friendly and delightful Dapp that gives you 100% control over your own private data.

 The app is live and you can start using it today at https://healthy-living.technology-valley.com/.